dusk-network/dusk-blockchain/pkg/core/database/README.md

 ```

-// By changing Driver type, one can switch between different backends
+// By changing Driver name, one can switch between different backends
 // Each backend is bound to one or multiple underlying stores
-databaseDriverType := "Lite"
 readonly := false

 // Retrieve
-driver := database.From(databaseDriverType)
+driver, _ := database.From(lite.DriverName)
 db, err := driver.Open(path, protocol.DevNet, readonly)

 h := &block.Header{}